 What Type of Hardwood does the Seller Offer?

-The seller should be able to tell you the various hardwood options they offer and at what price range?
+Second on our hardwood buying checklist is options.
+The seller should be able to tell you the various hardwood options they offer and at what price range.

 Do they offer solid and engineered hardwood?
 Solid hardwood is all hardwood.
 Engineered uses a plywood or high density fiberboard core with a layer of real, solid hardwood on the top.
 While engineered hardwood flooring, is better suited for areas subjected to additional moisture and, unlike solid hardwood, can be installed below grade or over concrete, it can only be sanded and refinished a limited number of times before it must be replaced, depending on the thickness of the wear layer.
 Consider which room of the home where the flooring will be used before making this choice.

 Do they know how the flooring is manufactured?
 For solid hardwood, is it flat sawn, quarter sawn or rift sawn?
 The way it is made will affect price, but it will also have an impact on durability.
 Flat and quarter sawn planks have an increased chance of trying to revert to their natural shape, which leads to cupping and crowning of the flooring over time.
 For engineered, how

 Do they offer formaldehyde-safe engineered hardwood?
 Engineered hardwood is made by gluing together a plywood or high density fiberboard core with a real hardwood veneer.
 The adhesives used must meet safe emissions standards for indoor air quality, such as E1 or E0 class or be CARB-compliant.
 The seller should have this information.